P-p-H-d/c-stl-comparison/README.md

 Properly done, you can also chain the methods from a container to another one easily, enabling quick and easy expansion of the containers.
 Errors in user code are easy to read and natural.
 Code usage is a little bit more verbose as it uses specialized function names, and not generic ones.

-Some people reported "issue" of the template macros with their look due to the use of backslash at the end of the lines: this was because they didn't align properly the backslashes at the 80.
-Another one of the reported "issue" is the lack of support of syntax highlighting and autocomplete in macros but... it was an issue in their textual editor.
+Some people reported "issue" of the template macros with their look due to the use of backslash at the end of the lines however it is due to their coding practices (you need to align backslash at the same column).
+Another one of the reported "issue" is the lack of support of syntax highlighting and autocomplete in macros but... it was more an issue in their used text editor.

 Pros: